 There are also different types of materials such as wood or plastic that you can use in order to make your outdoor rink boards.

 You can also purchase rink boards instead of making rink boards yourself.

 The decisions you make will result in the type of boards you will end up having and your decision will depend on how much time you have, your budget, and the quality of the boards you need.
 It will also depend on the space you have.

 There are several different methods and materials you can use to build rink boards of different types.
 I will also show you where to buy good quality, reliable, easy-to-install rinks boards for your backyard ice rink.

 One way is to make rink brackets out of wood for your outdoor skating rink.

 I will now show you how I built my rink boards.
-I will also add photos of my rink boards very soon.
 You can see the final look of my rink and boards by going to the Liner Method page of my web site.